Rose Fortune: Career

 She was well known by the town's leaders and she had limited competition due to her reputation.
-Her strength, trustworthiness, honesty and constant presence on the waterfront led her to become entrusted with safeguarding property and maintaining order on the wharves and warehouses of Annapolis Royal, acting as the town's waterfront police officer.
+Her strength, trustworthiness, honesty and constant presence on the waterfront led her to become entrusted with safeguarding property and maintaining order on the wharves and warehouses of Annapolis Royal, choosing to act as the town's waterfront police officer.
 For instance, she created and imposed curfews at the wharves to keep boys' behavior in order.
 She was the only person responsible for law and order in Annapolis for a time and is said to be the first female police officer on the American continent.
 She worked into her 70s.

 Personal life and death

 Fortune was married several times, as noted in the St. Luke's Church of England record books.
 She had two daughters and at least three children.
 One was Jane Fortune, who married Isaac Godfrey.
 (Note: Jane's husband, Isaac Godfrey was the son of Edward Godfrey, a Black Loyalist.
 They were married on December 21, 1830, but had no children.
 They are buried near the Court House in the Garrison cemetery.)
 Her son, John, married the sister of Isaac, Hester Godfrey, on January 13, 1838.
 (Note: John and Hester Fortune had two children, George who died during childbirth and a daughter Joanna Fortune who married George Moses.
 John and Hester lived in the Annapolis Royal area.
 John was dead by 1871.
 Hester lived to at least 1901.)
 Her daughter Margaret Fortune married John Francis of Digby by 1842.
 (Note: Between 1842 and 1856, Margaret and John Francis had six children who were baptised in Digby at the Trinity Church of England.)

 Fortune helped other blacks escape slavery on the Underground Railroad by leading runaways to locations that were safe.